-Britain’s longest reigning monarch is entering her ninth decade, and is as active as ever, both in terms of royal duties and lifestyle.
-Quite how the Queen pulls off a full working week (the only day that she doesn’t attend to her red box of government papers is Christmas Day), a packed schedule of official engagements (341 last year) and a position as Head of the Commonwealth (53 independent states) is pretty boggling, but then she’s never been one to skirt royal duties or bunk off to play bowls instead.
-Here are just a handful of learnings we’ve gleaned from the Queen over the years (64 on the throne and counting)...
+Britain’s longest reigning monarch is in her ninth decade, and is as active as ever, both in terms of royal duties and lifestyle.
+Quite how the Queen pulls off a full working week (the only day that she doesn’t attend to her red box of government papers is Christmas Day), a packed schedule of official engagements and a position as Head of the Commonwealth (53 independent states) is pretty boggling, but then she’s never been one to skirt royal duties or bunk off to play bowls instead.
+Here are just a handful of learnings we’ve gleaned from the Queen over the years (65 on the throne and counting)...

 One is never too old to ride a steed